harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D14
 Completed 10 Days of JS Challenge and earned the 5 stars golden badge.
 Also worked on Fetch API in JS and worked with promises and async/await.

+### R1D15
+Started working on the Dice-Game challenge and completed it without any issues.